Photo of John Abdelsayed

 Residents are zoned to schools in the Monroe County School District.

 Islamorada Public Library-Helen Wadley Branch is part of the Monroe County Public Library.
-The first public library in the Keys opened in Key West in 1853, and today there are five locations throughout the Keys that serve over 350,000 young people and adults.
-The current Islamorada library is housed in a Works Progress Administration (WPA) building, built originally as the Matecumbe School in the late 1930s.
+The first public library in the Keys opened in Key West in 1853, and today, five are located throughout the Keys that serve over 350,000 people.
+The current Islamorada Branch of the library is housed in a Works Progress Administration building, built originally as the Matecumbe School in the late 1930s.
 It was designed to be hurricane proof.
 As the number of children attending the school increased, they were moved to a larger school and the building housed several other entities before opening as the Islamorada Branch of the Monroe County Library in 1966.
-It was not considered a "usual" library as it offered couches, tea and coffee.
-Today the building is a little bigger than it was when it first opened its doors in 1938.
+It was not considered a "usual" library, as it offered couches and tea and coffee.
+Today, the building is slightly larger than it was when it first opened its doors in 1938.
 Two additions were made, one in 1983 and another in 1999.
-(Bertelli, 2015) The library was rededicated in 1983, in honor of Mrs. Helen Wadley, a true friend of the library.
+The library was rededicated in 1983, in honor of Mrs. Helen Wadley, a true friend of the library.
 This branch is home to six WPA commissioned bas relief sculptures by Joan van Breeman.

 The History of Diving Museum opened in 2005.
 It has featured exhibits about Diving With a Purpose and the USS Spiegel Grove, now an artificial reef.
 Another tourist attraction is Robbie's Marina, which is known for allowing guests to feed tarpon live fish.
 Betsy the Lobster is a large sculpture of a lobster in the city.